Sirishas-03/Portfolio/README.md

 ## Achievements
 - Developed a secure and scalable smart contract for a crowdfunding platform.
 - Designed a Django application to manage student records efficiently.
-- Participated in hackathons, winning recognition for innovative solutions.

 ---